- Jennifer Rocha

 - Oklahoma ‘98

 Jennifer Rocha has made a name for herself as one of the top pitching instructors in the country.
-In her eight seasons at Florida, Rocha has tutored four All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers and Lauren Haeger.
+In her nine seasons at Florida, Rocha has tutored four All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers and Lauren Haeger.
 In two of the last seven years, the Gators have turned in the top team ERA in the country and the 2014 national championship season kept the bar high as Florida posted the top ERA in the SEC (1.96) for the second consecutive year, a figure that ranked 15th in the nation.